fvaleri/strimzi-debugging/sessions/005/README.md

 First, use [this session](/sessions/001) to deploy a Kafka cluster on Kubernetes.

-When the Kafka cluster is ready, we deploy the Apicurio Registry operator.
+Then, we deploy the Apicurio Registry operator.

 ```sh
 $ envsubst < sessions/005/install/apicurio.yaml | kubectl create -f -